-FL@33 and it's sister company Stereohype, graphic art label / online boutique, have partnered up with Habitat in 2010 to develop and manufacture a series of themed button badge sets of four to be sold in Habitat stores across France, Germany, Spain and also the three London flagship stores of Habitat UK – now part of Home Retail Group.
+FL@33 and it's sister company Stereohype, graphic art label / online boutique, partnered up with Habitat to develop and manufacture a series of themed button badge sets of four to be sold in Habitat stores across France, Germany, Spain and also the three London flagship stores of Habitat UK – now part of parent company Sainsbury’s Argos.

 ___ Shown here are pictures of the final badge sets but also a few packaging details and samples.

 The selected Habitat badge sets (round 2) were produced in China – the second time in Stereohype's history – as quantities were simply too high for our usual manufacturing processes in the United Kingdom.

 ___ Once again we were in a position to offer royalties to the selected designers – a real pleasure as this was something we always had in mind but knew it would only become possible when truly large quantities of one particular design would be sold.

 ___ The high-quality badge sets 2011/12 hit national and international Habitat stores in September / October 2011.

 CLICK FOR MORE INFO | CREDITS: BUTTON BADGE DESIGNERS

 The button badge sets Habitat selected in 2011 were created by the following talents: